CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Routing/Redistribute-Neighbor.md

 ### Install ifplugd

 Install and use `{{<link url="ifplugd">}}`, which modifies the behavior of the Linux routing table when an interface undergoes a link transition (carrier up/down).
-The Linux kernel by default leaves routes up even when the physical interface is unavailable (NO-CARRIER).
+By default, the Linux kernel keeps routes up even when the physical interface is unavailable (NO-CARRIER).

 After you install `ifplugd`, edit `/etc/default/ifplugd` as follows, where *eth1* and *eth2* are the interface names that your host uses to connect to the leafs.